 c) Air Quality - Dust Generation.
 The requested permit would legalize grading of approximately 341 cubic yards of cut and 3,390 cubic yards of fill, consisting of 66 cubic yards of cut to widen the existing driveway, 275 cubic yards of cut to improve the access road to beach, and 3,390 cubic yards of fill placed in the area of the previously permitted watchman's trailer.
+Approximately 2,815 cubic yards of fill would also be placed to cap the development exclusion area.
 In addition, placement of the existing, unpermitted gabion wall involved about 8 cubic yards of balanced cut and fill.
 Only minor ground disturbance associated with plant placement would be required to implement the remainder of the habitat restoration plan.
-No grading would be associated with removal of the existing house and accessory structure.
+No grading would be associated with removal of the existing house and accessory structure, which is conditioned to occur prior to occupancy clearance of any future residence constructed on the subject parcel.

-Proposed grading associated with development of the new single-family dwelling on Proposed Parcel A would total approximately 1,150 1,030 cubic yards of cut and 3,450 2,025 cubic yards of fill.
+Proposed grading associated with development of the new single family dwelling on Proposed Parcel A would total approximately 1,030 cubic yards of cut and 2,025 cubic yards of fill.

-Development of a new residence with associated accessory structures on Proposed Parcel B in the future would be expected to be minimal since the topography within the proposed building envelope created by 12TPM-00000-00006 on Parcel B is relatively flat.
+Development of a new residence with associated accessory structures on Proposed Parcel B in the future would be expected to be minimal since the topography within the proposed building envelope created by 12TPM 00000 00006 on Parcel B is relatively flat.